kiseki-lol/arbiter/README.md

 ```

 ## License
 Copyright (c) Tadah and Project Polygon 2022.
+All rights reserved.

 Forked with permission.
-All rights reserved.
+Not for public use.